Conticop/Spadecs/README.md

   <summary>I can do it myself!</summary>

   ### Building
-  1. Install .NET Core SDK (5.0 or higher), [using latest available is highly recommended](https://dotnet.microsoft.com/download/dotnet/5.0).
+  1. Install .NET SDK (5.0 or higher), [using latest available is highly recommended](https://dotnet.microsoft.com/download/dotnet/5.0).
   2. [Download](https://github.com/Conticop/Spadecs/archive/master.zip) **or** Clone the repository (using `git clone https://github.com/Conticop/Spadecs`, or use your favorite GUI).
      * If you choose to download via zip: After downloading, extract the zip archive to preferable location, and open a command prompt (Terminal) *inside* an extracted folder.
      * If you choose to clone: After cloning, open the repo folder (`cd Spadecs`).